-Starbucks names Chipotle boss Brian Niccol as new CEO
+Starbucks Names Chipotle Boss Brian Niccol As New CEO

 The leadership shifts come as Starbucks pushes to turn around its business, while contending with broad-based sales declines in its most recent financial results.

-The company also saw a bruising April earnings report, sparking a difficult response on Wall Street and causing Narasimhan to promise a reset.

-Starbucks previously cited weakening consumer sentiment and tough market conditions in China as factors in its troubles.
+Starbucks has cited weakening consumer sentiment and difficult market conditions in China as factors in its troubles.

-The company has also been contending with pressure from activist fund Elliott Investment Management, which took a stake in the chain and had been seeking ways to boost the share price.

 Niccol has served as Chipotle's CEO since 2018.

-In naming him Starbucks' new CEO, the company noted that his work at Chipotle had "driven significant growth and value creation," citing revenue that has nearly doubled and higher profit.
+In naming him Starbucks' new CEO, the company noted that his work at Chipotle had "driven significant growth and value creation," citing revenue that has nearly doubled and rising profit.

 Narasimhan, a veteran of PepsiCo and other consumer brands, had taken over the top spot in 2023 after a period working with longtime Starbucks CEO and interim boss Howard Schultz.